Local Symmetry and Global Structure in Adaptive Voter Models: Model Analysis

-We emphasize that this approximation is derived under assumptions that are only approximately correct in and near the subcritical regime.
-Recalling that $\mathbf{m} = 2m\x$, we see that \Cref{eq:approx_dynamics} is a closed, deterministic difference equation in $\x$.
-We then seek $\hat{\x}(q;\alpha, \lambda)$, the limit point of the approximate dynamics under \Cref{eq:approx_dynamics}.\footnote{In principle, \Cref{eq:approx_dynamics} may admit multiple limit points.
-Throughout our numerical numerical experiments, we have found the limit point to be unique.} The approximation indicates the subcritical case when $\hat{\rho}(\q;\alpha,\lambda) = 2\hat{\x}_{01}(\q;\alpha, \lambda) \leq 0$, and the supercritical case otherwise.
+This is a closed, deterministic equation in $\x$, derived under assumptions that are approximately correct near the critical point.
+Solving this equation yields $\hat{\x}$, the limit point of the approximate dynamics under \Cref{eq:approx_dynamics}.\footnote{In principle, \Cref{eq:approx_dynamics} may admit multiple limit points.
+Throughout our numerical experiments, we have found the limit point to be unique.} The approximation indicates the subcritical case when $\hat{\rho}(\q;\alpha,\lambda) = 2\hat{\x}_{01}(\q;\alpha, \lambda) \leq 0$, and the supercritical case otherwise.
 Solving